 The little-known “Around The World In Three Years” odyssey of a group of Belgian soldiers during the First World War.
-Given the name “King Albert’s Heroes”, this book describes their story.
+They were given the name “King Albert’s Heroes”.

-The book “King Albert’s Heroes” by August Thiry and the exhibition by the same name at In Flanders Fields Museum in Ypres details the incredible global odyssey of a group of 400 Belgian soldiers during the First World War.
+The book “King Albert’s Heroes” by August Thiry details the incredible global odyssey of a group of 400 Belgian soldiers during the First World War.
 This is the Belgian Expeditionary Corps of Armoured Cars (Corps Expeditionnaire des Autos-Canons-Mitrailleuses Belges, or ACM).

 The book is a fascinating human interest story that covers the whole journey in detail, along with portraits of some of the soldiers.
 These include World Wrestling Champion Constant Le Marin, Belgian poet Marcel Thiry, and the eventual leader of the Belgian communist party, Julien Lahaut.